Discharge of patients into care homes without testing ‘unlawful’ – High Court

 The judges rejected other claims by the women made under human rights legislation, and against NHS England.

-A spokesman for the former health secretary said the High Court had found he acted reasonably but PHE “failed to tell ministers what they knew about asymptomatic transmission” of Covid-19.
+A spokesman for the former health secretary said the High Court had found he acted reasonably and he had been cleared “of any wrongdoing”, but added that PHE “failed to tell ministers what they knew about asymptomatic transmission” of Covid-19″.

 He continued: “Mr Hancock has frequently stated how he wished this had been brought to his attention earlier.”